Table of Contents

 After I said "Oh crap--my pictures are all fuzzy/blurry," my next step was to diagnosis the cause of the blur--you can't correct a problem if you don't know what the problem is.
 Here are the five most common types, and how to tell them apart:

-On the next page we will take a detailed look at the first four types of blur, and at the basics of exposure.
-(Coverage of the fifth type is deferred to the third page.)
+On the next page we take a detailed look at the types of blur, and at the basics of exposure.

 Page 1 · 2 · 3